 As you can see, we have 16046 in the result which is the total of all the values which are not equal to 2000.

 Note: [sum_range] is optional, you can skip specifying it and it will still return the total in the result.

 SUMIFS Not Equal to Multiple Values (Text)

-Now let’s say you need to sum values using multiple no equal values.
+Let’s say you need to sum values using multiple not equal values.
 In the following example, we have the list of products with the quantity, and you need to sum for the products that are not equal to A and C.